Interviú: History and profile

-The magazine was famous for publishing semi-nude and nude photographs of the rich and famous, sometimes using paparazzi photoshoots or posed pictorials (in this last case, normally women).
-It also published articles on political and economic scandals, and featured opinion pieces by famous writers.
+The magazine was famous for publishing semi-nude and nude photographs of the rich and famous, sometimes using paparazzi photoshoots or posed pictorials.
+In this last case the subjects were normally women, typically Spanish actresses and singers.
+It also published interviews with politicians and articles on political and economic scandals and it featured opinion pieces by famous writers.
+Another notable inclusion was news photographs that were considered too violent or gory for use by the daily press.

 Its last issue was on 8 January 2018.
 Grupo Zeta explained this was due to financial reasons and changes in the way the public consumes news.

 Circulation

 The circulation of Interviú was about 1 million copies both in 1977 and in 1978.
 It rose to three million copies in 1979.
 The magazine had a circulation of 122,644 copies in 2003.

 Its circulation was 94,461 copies in 2008 and 62,614 copies in 2009.
 The circulation of the weekly was 54,046 copies in 2011.